DUI Procedures for Pinellas County Sheriff’s Office

 Additional Resources

 Attorney for Arrests by PCSO – Read more about how to defend your rights after an arrest by an officer with the Pinellas County Sheriff’s Office for a felony, misdemeanor, or DUI offense.
 Find out more about PCSO’s jurisdiction, the history of the agency, and the currency number of employees and sworn officers.
-Find a list of officers given awards by Mothers Against Drunk Driving (MADD) at the Florida Law Enforcement Recognition Ceremony And Training Symposium and Award Ceremony each year.
+Find a list of officers awarded by Mothers Against Drunk Driving (MADD) at the Florida Law Enforcement Recognition Ceremony And Training Symposium and Award Ceremony each year.

-This article was last updated on Monday, June 13, 2022.
+This article was last updated on Tuesday, October 22, 2024.